Katy Jurado: 1951–1968: Success in Hollywood

 In the same year, Jurado appeared with Kirk Douglas in the Henry Hathaway film The Racers.
 In 1955, Jurado filmed Trial, directed by Mark Robson, with Glenn Ford.
 It was a drama about a Mexican boy accused of raping a white girl, with Jurado playing the mother of the accused.
 For this role, she was nominated for the Golden Globe Award for Best Supporting Actress.
 In the same year, she traveled to Italy for the filming of Trapeze, directed by Carol Reed, with Burt Lancaster and Tony Curtis.
+On set, Jurado had severe friction with the film's other female star, actress Gina Lollobrigida.

-In 1956, Jurado appeared on Broadway in the play The Best House in Naples (1956), by Eduardo de Filippo.
+Despite the fact that she always stated that acting in the theater did not please her, in 1956, Jurado debuted on Broadway in the play The Best House in Naples (1956), by Eduardo de Filippo.

-As Jurado's Hollywood career continued, she specialized more in Western films.
-She participated in Man from Del Rio (1956), opposite Anthony Quinn, and Dragoon Wells Massacre (1957) with Barry Sullivan.
+In 1956, she participated in the film Man from Del Rio (1956), opposite Anthony Quinn, one of the few Hollywood movies to have Mexican actors as main stars.
+Later she acted in Westerns Dragoon Wells Massacre (1957) with Barry Sullivan, and The Badlanders (1958), with Alan Ladd and Ernest Borgnine.
 In 1957, she debuted on television with a guest appearance in an episode of Playhouse 90.
-In 1959, she acted in an episode of The Rifleman, written and directed by Sam Peckinpah.
-In 1958, she acted in The Badlanders, with Alan Ladd and Ernest Borgnine, with whom Jurado was in a relationship.
+In 1959, she acted for the first time under Sam Peckinpah's direction in an episode of The Rifleman.
+In 1962 she appeared as the historical character La Tules in an episode of Death Valley Days.

 In 1959, Marlon Brando, with whom Jurado maintained a close friendship, invited her to participate in One-Eyed Jacks, his first film as director.
-After marrying Borgnine, they founded their own production company called Sanvio Corp.
-The couple traveled to Italy, where they partnered with the producer Dino de Laurentiis in Barabbas (where both acted with Anthony Quinn), and I braganti Italiani, directed by Mario Camerini.
+After marrying Ernest Borgnine, they founded their own production company called Sanvio Corp.
+The couple traveled to Italy where they partnered with the producer Dino de Laurentiis in Barabbas (where both acted with Anthony Quinn) and I briganti Italiani, directed by Mario Camerini.

-In 1961, Jurado returned to Mexico and filmed Y dios la llamó Tierra (1961) and La Bandida (1963).
+In 1961, Jurado returned to Mexico and filmed La Bandida (1962) where she shared credits with Pedro Armendáriz and the temperamental Mexican actress María Félix, with whom Jurado had friction on the set.

-In 1962 she appeared as the historical character La Tules in an episode of Death Valley Days.

 Her stormy marriage with Borgnine ended in 1963.
-Depressed, Jurado returned to Mexico and established her residence in the city of Cuernavaca.
+Depressed, Jurado returned to Mexico and established her residence in the city of Cuernavaca; however, she decided to alternate her work with films between Mexico and the United States.